Skip to main content

 September 25, 2019

-The U.S. signed a "safe" third country agreement, similar the agreements signed with Guatemala and El Salvador.
-The agreement, signed by Acting Secretary McAleenan, would allow the U.S. to transfer asylum seekers to Honduras if they passed through that country en route to the United States.
+The United States signed a "safe" third country agreement, similar to the agreements signed with Guatemala and El Salvador.
+The agreement, signed by Acting Secretary Kevin K. McAleenan, allows the U.S. to transfer certain asylum seekers to Honduras.
+This agreement is not applicable to Honduran citizens or residents and guarantees that it will be applied to unaccompanied minors consistent with U.S. law.

 [ID# 1083]